j3ffyang/ansible/README.md

 - This is an environment for production and it is not an airgap scenario
 - Simplify deployment of a Kubernetes platform and a bunch of common applications, such as Nginx, PostgreSQL, Prometheus, etc
-- Deploy jumpbox (DMZ) and upfront Nginx webServer, manage system hardening, configure firewall
+- Deploy bastion-host (DMZ) and upfront Nginx webServer, manage system hardening, configure firewall
 - Define a kind of standardized environment where VANTIQ product can be deployed, as well as operational and manage-able, other than conforming cloud service provider

 ## Pre-requisite

 - An existing virtual_machine platform.
 Doesn't matter they're from OpenStack, or VMware, or AWS/ Azure (deploy-able by Ansible or Terraform)
-- The virtual_machines are networked functionally. `jumpBox` and `vantiqSystem`, in the next figure, can be in separate sub-network (eg, `10.0.10.0/24` and `10.0.20.0/24`) or the same.
+- The virtual_machines are networked functionally. `bastion-host` and `vantiqSystem`, in the next figure, can be in separate sub-network (eg, `10.0.10.0/24` and `10.0.20.0/24`) or the same.
 If in separate networks, they must be accessible to each other
 - Need several block-disks for MongoDB and others
 - A DNS that can resolve service.domain.com, or a local `/etc/hosts` must be modified as well as `nginx-ingress` accordingly